steview-d/drinks-db/README.md

 Users can search for specific keywords, filter by category, glass type, or difficulty, or any combination of these.
 When the results are displayed, they are displayed in the same familiar format as how drinks are displayed on the home and 'showing only' pages.

 If as part of the seach, the user has entered keywords to search on, when the results are displayed, the cards will contain a small yellow box in the lower left corner with a % value inside.
-This is the drinks relevance to the search term and allows the user to select the 'sort results by relevance first' option.
+This is the drinks relevance to the search term and allows the user to select the ``sort results by relevance first`` option.
 This is only available when a keyword has been used, and allows the user to order the results by most relevant first.
-If 2 or more drinks have the same score, they are then sorted by name, views, comments, etc - whichever the user specified.
+If 2 or more drinks have the same score, they are then secondary sorted by name, views, comments, etc - whichever the user specified.

 The score is calculated by using MondoDB text indexes.
 A text index on the drinks collection was created using
 ```